Cardshifter/Cardshifter/extra-resources/documentation/card-library-effects.md

 Creating and modifying the available cards is the quickest and easiest way to customize your game modification _[mod]_.
 This guide will explain how to create custom effects for cards.
 Please make sure you have read the `card-library-basics` guide before proceeding.

 Card effects give special behavior to a card.
 Various elements can be combined flexibly in order to make cards behave in very specific ways.
 Please read this section very carefully before attempting to make new card effects, as the syntax is very particular.
-Note that `// code comments` are used throughout the examples, but the comments are not needed in the actual card data.
+Note that `// code comments` (and occasional `/* inline code comments */`) are used throughout the examples, to help understand the application of the syntax.

 ---